-Many people who suffer from panic attacks do try to cope or overcome panic attacks alone.
+Many people who suffer from panic attacks do try to cope alone.
 This is mainly because they do not want to be labeled, or thought of as strange.

-Knowledge has the power to change attitudes of those who suffer from panic attacks, also those who know someone who has a fear of panic attacks.
+Though knowledge has the power to change attitudes of those who suffer from panic attacks, and also for those who know someone who has a fear of panic attacks.

-If you have never personally experienced an attack, it is difficult to comprehend just how frightening one can be or how difficult it would be to overcome panic attacks in your life.
+If you have never personally experienced a panic attack it is difficult to comprehend just how frightening one can be or how difficult it can be to seek some type of panic attack relief in your life.

 No one is immune from panic attacks, it could be you, a family member, a friend or a co-worker who suffers from these scary attacks.
-In order to be sympathetic with those who suffer from these attacks, you need to understand the symptoms and the fear associated with them.
+In order to be sympathetic with those who suffer from these attacks, you need to understand what causes a panic attack.
+This means to have a better understanding of the symptoms and the fear associated with them.

-If you already struggle with these attacks, learning more about the causes, symptoms, and how to overcome panic attacks can be essential information to break the cycle.
+If so then learning more about the causes, symptoms, and how to overcome panic attacks would be essential information to break the cycle.

-Anticipatory anxiety is the resulting avoidance of situations that panic attacks have occurred, which can lead to phobias, and disabling panic disorders in sufferers.
+Anticipatory Anxiety is the avoidance of situations where panic attacks have occurred, which can lead to phobias and disabling panic disorders in sufferers.

 I welcome you to browse through the contents of this site, to gain a deeper insight and understanding of panic attacks.
 If you suffer from panic attacks, you can learn how to cope and overcome panic attacks.
 To be able to overcome panic attacks is not an easy journey, but it is possible.